SA scraps plan to lift all border measures

 SA previously lifted its border quarantine measures for Western Australia, Queensland, Tasmania and the Northern Territory and remained on track to do the same for other jurisdictions until the surge in COVID-19 cases in Melbourne.

-On Monday, 75 new infections were reported there, after 90 new cases over the weekend.
+On Tuesday, 64 new infections were reported there, after 75 on Monday and 90 over the weekend.

-SA also reported three new cases on Monday, but all among about 260 Australians repatriated from India on Saturday.

-SA Health said a three-year-old girl and two women, one in her 30s and one in her 40s, had tested positive after flying in from Mumbai.

-In response to Victoria’s spike in cases, South Australia has also bolstered its policing of the border, with 260 officers stationed there to check on people entering the state.
+In response to Victoria’s spike, South Australia has also bolstered its policing of the border, with 260 officers stationed there to check on people entering the state.

 Greater surveillance of backroads is also being conducted.